coinbax/cbax-website/presentation/README.md

 ## Continuous Scroll Version

-A responsive, mobile-first version of the presentation with continuous scrolling has been added, inspired by the layout of a16z Crypto's website.
+A responsive, mobile-first version of the presentation with continuous scrolling has been added for a modern user experience.

 ### Features